garsua/aiida-gollum/docs/installation.rst

 Installation
 ++++++++++++

-It could be useful to create and switch to a new python virtual environment before the installation to avoid conflicts with third-party packages.
+It could be useful first to create and switch to a new python virtual environment before the installation to avoid conflicts with third-party packages.

 Install the plugin by executing, from the top level of the plugin